GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

    <summary><b>Part 2: QGIS Model</b></summary>
 <br/>

-1. Open QGIS and navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and double-click on the model "TRNK_Model" to run it
+1. Open QGIS and navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and double-click on the model "QGIS_Model" to run it
 3. Put in all required data:
     - CRS: leave the default setting (we recommend using EPSG:25832 in Germany)
     - the color definition file is "colors.txt" in your "./data" folder